anis191/docker-hero/README.md

 # DockerHero

-DockerHero is an simple interactive React application that I built while learning Docker.
+DockerHero is a simple interactive React application that I built while learning Docker.
 The project helped me understand Docker concepts, commands, and workflows in a practical way.
-It is designed to learn Docker step by step and includes a Docker tutorial, basic commands, documentation references, and a language toggle (English and Bangla).
+It is designed to teach Docker step by step and includes a Docker tutorial, basic commands, documentation references, and a language toggle (English and Bangla).
 The project is fully responsive with a modern UI and tracks progress for each tutorial step.

+---

+## Live Demo

+Check out the live version here: [DockerHero Live](https://docker-hero.vercel.app/)

 ---